-For nutrition planning, total daily energy expenditure can be separated into three practical layers: basal rate, food processing cost, and movement-related energy.
+For nutrition planning, total daily energy expenditure can be separated into three layers: basal rate, food processing cost, and movement-related energy.
+Active Calories only describe the movement slice.

-`BMR` and `TEF` are the engine and fuel overhead.
-Active Calories should sit with movement-related spending, and many apps also include a partial share of non-exercise movement as long as motion or heart-rate data is present.
-This is why the same day can still look very different across platforms depending on whether the estimate includes only structured sessions or also walking, chores, stairs, and spontaneous activity.
+BMR and TEF keep happening even on days when you barely move.
+Active Calories sit on top of that baseline, and many apps also fold in some non-exercise movement when motion or heart-rate data is available.
+That is why the same day can look very different across platforms depending on whether the estimate includes only workouts or also walking, chores, stairs, and general movement.

 - Active Calories are a movement proxy.